13 15 15Call

 If you don’t agree with an insurer’s offer of settlement, you may consider starting mediation or court proceedings.
 Court proceedings for work injury damages must begin within three years of the injury date unless you have the court’s approval.

 Our workers compensation specialists have been 100% successful in getting court approval to proceed after three years post-injury.
-So if you’re concerned about being too late to claim work injury damages, call us on 13 15 15 and we’ll let you know what your options are.
+We have specialist workers compensation lawyers based around Sydney and surrounds, including Parramatta and Newcastle.
+If you’re concerned about being too late to claim work injury damages, call us on 13 15 15 and we’ll let you know what your options are.

 Before you can start mediation or court proceedings for work injury damages, you must serve a pre-filing statement giving the details of the claim, and the evidence you’ll be using to support your claim on your employer or the insurer.
 In most cases, the claim must be referred for mediation in the Workers Compensation Commission before starting court proceedings.